-A. There are several places to visit in Nainital frequently visited by tourists.
-They are Kilbury, Snow View Point, Tiffin Top, Land’s End, High Altitude Zoo and Hanumangarhi.
-Places located nearby like Khurpatal, Bhimtal and Naukuchiatal are popular excursions from Nainital.
+There are several places to visit in Nainital that are frequently visited by tourists.
+Some of the best attractions are Kilbury, Snow View Point, Tiffin Top, Land’s End, High Altitude Zoo and Hanumangarhi.

-A. Pithoragarh in Uttarakhand is known as the mini Kashmir.
+Pithoragarh in Uttarakhand is known as the mini Kashmir.
 This beautiful town is a virtual heaven for all nature lovers.
-The alpine meadows, rich and green jungles, numerous temples, the glaciers have made Pithoragarh a popular tourist destination and is visited by tourist, trekkers and pilgrims throughout the year.
+The alpine meadows, rich and green jungles, numerous temples, the glaciers have made Pithoragarh a popular tourist destination and are visited by tourists, trekkers and pilgrims throughout the year.